-- You are eligible to enroll in the State Retiree Health Benefits Program upon retirement.
+If you are a state employee, you are eligible to enroll in the State Retiree Health Benefits Program upon retirement.
 You must submit the State Health Benefits Program Enrollment Form for Retirees, Survivors and LTD Participants with your application or within 31 days of your retirement date, whether you are electing or waiving coverage.
-The form is available at varetire org/forms. - Note: If you defer retirement, you will not be eligible to enroll in the program; if you waive coverage, you will not be able to enroll at a later date unless you continue coverage through your spouse's plan.
-For more information, visit the Department of Human Resource Management website at dhrm.virginia.gov. - Remember to review and update your beneficiaries.
-Register or log in to your myVRS account to name your beneficiaries.
-Or, you can request the Designation of Beneficiary (VRS-2) by calling VRS. - If you are electing the Advance Pension Option, include a Social Security benefit estimate.
+The form is available at varetire.org/forms.

+Note: If you defer retirement, you will not be eligible to enroll in the program; if you waive coverage, you will not be able to enroll at a later date unless you continue coverage through your spouse's plan.
+For more information, visit the Department of Human Resource Management website at dhrm.virginia.gov.

+- If you are an employee of a school division or a political subdivision, contact your human resource office about retiree health insurance your employer may offer.
+Some employers have arranged with VRS to deduct the premiums from the monthly benefit payment. - If you are electing the Advance Pension Option, you will need a Social Security benefit estimate.
 The estimate must be less than 12 months old, assume you will have no future earnings after leaving your position and be based on your Social Security earnings record.
-For detailed instructions, go to varetire.org/apo. - If you are eligible for the health insurance credit upon retirement and VRS will be deducting your health insurance premiums, you do not need to apply for it; VRS will apply the credit automatically to your benefit payment.
+To complete an estimate of your VRS retirement benefit under the Advance Pension Option, log in to your myVRS account and select Benefit Estimator. - If you are eligible for the health insurance credit upon retirement and VRS will be deducting your health insurance premiums, you do not need to apply for it; VRS will apply the credit automatically to your benefit payment.
 For any premiums VRS will not be deducting, or to report premium changes, you may log in to your myVRS account to manage your health insurance credit or you may submit a Request for Health Insurance Credit (VRS-45).
 Keeping your information current ensures you receive the proper credit amount and are not at risk of receiving an overpayment, which would require you to reimburse VRS. - If you are enrolled in the Virginia Sickness and Disability Program (VSDP) for state employees, submit the Authorization of Coverage Retention for the Long Term Care Plan (VRS-170) and Protection Against Unintentional Lapse of Long Term Care (VRS-171) if you wish to continue your long-term care coverage into retirement.
 You will pay the premiums.
 VRS members also have access to the Commonwealth of Virginia (COV) Voluntary Group Long Term Care Insurance Program.
-See details in Chapter 6.
+See details in Chapter 5.